 If you have been injured in an accident and are looking to get your life back in order as quickly as possible, it is time to contact a Hinesville personal injury lawyer.
 CEO Lawyer Personal Injury Law Firm handles a variety of personal injury claim types.

 When you don’t know where to turn, you will want a driven and inspired attorney like Ali Awad in your corner.
-He and the team of injury and accident attorneys will fight aggressively to find the evidence and legal reasoning needed to give you the best chance at recovery.
+He and the team of injury and accident attorneys will work diligently to uncover the evidence and legal arguments necessary to give you the strongest chance at recovery.

 We work with clients in many areas of personal injury cases, including ones that are not listed above.
 If you do not see the type of accident you have been involved in, reach out to us.
 We will help you determine your options.
 To start a conversation, call (470) 323-8779, or schedule a free, no-obligation consultation when you contact us online.